kocharmPrj/NSS231012/README.md

 - Jonghyeok Oh

 ### Install
+##### Prerequisite
+ - The PC needs 4 cameras ready. or the program will be corrupted because of lack of exception.
+4 cameras port must be /dev/videos0 to /dev/videos7
 ##### ServerSide(PC)
  - After clone this repo's main branch, make some folders for project build at root folder of this project
 ```